Malaiyarasan/crowd-management-drone-vision/README.md

-# Crowd Management from Drone Footage (Computer Vision + CNN)
+# 🛩️ Crowd Management from Drone Footage (Computer Vision + CNN)

-This project uses **drone-based computer vision** to estimate crowd density from aerial images.
-The goal is to support **safer crowd management** by detecting areas where people are densely packed.
+This project explores using **drone-based computer vision** to estimate crowd density from aerial views.
+The goal is to support safer crowd management by detecting zones that are too congested or unsafe.

 ---

 ## 🔍 Problem

-Crowd-related accidents often happen when a specific zone becomes **overcrowded** before anyone notices.
+Large gatherings (events, rallies, festivals) can become dangerous when crowd density gets too high in certain areas.

-Drones provide a top-down view, enabling early detection of:
+Drones provide a **high-angle top-down view**, which is perfect for analysing crowd distribution.

+This project uses a **CNN-based classifier** to label each frame as:

-- `low` – sparse / safe crowd
+- **low** → safe / sparse crowd
-- `medium` – moderate / manageable density
+- **medium** → normal / manageable density
-- `high` – crowded / potentially unsafe
+- **high** → potentially unsafe / overcrowded

-This project builds a lightweight CNN to classify crowd density and generate a **heatmap** to highlight high-risk areas.

 ---

 ## 🧠 Approach

-### 1. Data Setup (Demo)
+### 1️⃣ Data Setup (Conceptual)
-A synthetic dataset is generated to simulate crowd levels:

-data/crowd_demo/
+Images are organized as:

+data/crowd/
 ├── low/
 ├── medium/
 └── high/

-Each folder contains artificially created crowd images.
+Each folder contains labeled aerial crowd images.

+---

-### 2. Preprocessing
+### 2️⃣ Preprocessing

-- Images resized to 224×224
-- Normalized to [0, 1]
+- Resize images (224 × 224)
+- Normalize pixel values
-- Augmentation using `ImageDataGenerator`
+- Batch loading using `ImageDataGenerator`

+---

-### 3. Model
+### 3️⃣ Model Architecture

-A custom **CNN classifier** built using TensorFlow/Keras:
+A lightweight **Convolutional Neural Network (CNN)** designed to classify crowd levels.

+Layers include:

-- Convolution blocks
+- Conv2D
-- MaxPooling layers
+- MaxPooling
-- Dense layers
+- Flatten
-- Softmax output for 3 classes
+- Dense classifier with softmax output

+---

-### 4. Training
+### 4️⃣ Training & Evaluation

-- 10 epochs
-- Categorical cross-entropy
+The model is trained on the 3 crowd categories and evaluated using:

-- Accuracy monitored on validation split
+- Accuracy
+- Precision
+- Recall
+- F1-score

+---

-### 5. Extensions Included
+### 5️⃣ Extensions

-✔ Sliding-window **density heatmap**
-✔ Region-based risk scoring
-✔ Gradio demo for real-time testing
+You can expand this into:

+- Drone live-feed real-time detection
+- Heatmap overlay per region
+- Warning system for unsafe zones
+- Crowd-flow movement tracking
+- Integration with government/public safety systems

 ---